 Additional campus parking restrictions follow:

 - Vehicles are not permitted on grassy areas.
-Vehicles parked on grassy areas will be towed.
+Vehicles parked on grassy areas are subject to towing.

 - All university buildings will be closed to the public during parade times.